mayurbhai24/NeuroDetect/README.md

 | Random Forest      | 83.96%         | 75.97%        |
 | Convolutional Neural Network (CNN) | 95.95% | 90.69% |

-The baseline accuracy results show that the Convolutional Neural Network (CNN) outperformed all other models, achieving a high training accuracy of 95.95% and a test accuracy of 90.69%, making it the most robust model for brain tumor classification.
+The baseline accuracy results show that the Convolutional Neural Network (CNN) outperformed all other models, achieving a high training accuracy of 95.95% and a test accuracy of 90.69%.
 The Support Vector Machine (SVM) followed closely with a training accuracy of 92.49% and a test accuracy of 88.33%, indicating solid performance with less overfitting than Logistic Regression.
 The Random Forest model performed the worst, with a training accuracy of 83.96% and test accuracy of 75.97%, indicating significant overfitting and poor generalization.

 The results were the following for recall scores:
 | Model                         | No Tumor Recall | Pituitary Recall | Glioma Recall | Meningioma Recall |